-- 3. When late submission (≤ 72 hours late) results in failure of an assessment unit following the application of an academic penalty, this will be treated as a fail as a result of poor academic performance, with re-sit arrangements as set out in Section 8 of the Examination Conventions. - 4.
-Where a submission is deemed a non-submission (> 72 hours late), as set out in Section 8 of the Examination Conventions, the mark for the re-sit of the assessment unit will be capped at the pass mark.
+- >14 calendar days after the deadline: the submission will automatically be deemed a non-submission (a "technical fail") and will result in failure of the assessment unit, with any re-sit capped at the pass mark. - 4.
+When late submission (≤ 72 hours late) results in failure of an assessment unit following the application of an academic penalty, this will be treated as a fail as a result of poor academic performance, with re-sit arrangements as set out in Section 8 of the Examination Conventions. - 5.
+Where a submission is deemed a non-submission (>14 calendar days after the deadline), as set out in Section 8 of the Examination Conventions, the mark for the re-sit of the assessment unit will be capped at the pass mark.